marierubybeaufort/microgrid-ml-app/README.md

 ## Background

 Microgrid ML began as a CYM 2025 project exploring machine learning for community energy systems.
+The research abstract was selected **top 5 out of 60+ submissions**, and the final presentation placed **3rd overall**, earning a **$1,000 prize**.

 The 2026 rebuild focuses on reproducibility: explicit data provenance, leakage-aware evaluation, meaningful baselines, saved artifacts, honest treatment of dataset limitations, and a clean API boundary between ML and the interface.